Iannis Pledel is a painter and photographer. He lives and works in Paris.

 Iannis Pledel uses paint brushes and lenses to represent the passing of time, physical and psychic movements, and to question the eternal restarting.

-In Floating Souls, a series of oil on canvas, he is inspired by the experience of derealism, this alteration of the perception or experience of the outside world creating a feeling of never being present in the right place at the right time.
+In Floating Souls, a series of oil on canvas, he is inspired by the experience of derealism, this alteration of the perception of the outside world creating a feeling of never being present in the right place at the right time.

 In Odyssey he adapted Homer’s Odyssey by bringing the world of today and mythology into dialogue.

 In Deadly Sins he associated fairy tales and photography.